teralove/party-death-markers/README.md

 ### Known issues:
 * If you logout, any present markers will be removed.
-* You have to be present for the markers to spawn.
+* When someone dies, you have to be present for the markers to spawn.

 ### Info:
 * No you cannot pickup the item, it's fake.
 Spawned client-side just for the visual effect and only you can see them.